10 Benefits of Fasting That Will Surprise You

 Not only is fasting great for your body, turns out it is good for your brain too!
 Fasting improves your brain function in a number of ways.

-First, fasting boosts the production of a brain hormone known as brain-derived neurotrophic factor (BNDF).
-Release of BNDF activates stem cells within the brain and converts them into neurons.
+First, fasting boosts the production of a brain hormone known as brain-derived neurotrophic factor (BDNF).
+Release of BDNF activates stem cells within the brain and converts them into neurons.

-Increased production of BNDF has been shown to protect the brain cells from the degenerative changes that are associated with conditions such as Parkinson’s disease and Alzheimer’s, while low levels of BNDF have been associated with depression and several other brain problems.
+Increased production of BDNF has been shown to protect the brain cells from the degenerative changes that are associated with conditions such as Parkinson’s disease and Alzheimer’s, while low levels of BDNF have been associated with depression and several other brain problems.

-Apart from the production of BNDF, fasting also improves brain function by reducing over-activity in the brain.
+Apart from the production of BDNF, fasting also improves brain function by reducing over-activity in the brain.